Stay Connected with Insider's Edge

 PS.
 I don’t believe it!
 Dr Peter James Hardy has just popped up AGAIN in my inbox, literally as I finished writing this.
 This time he’s emailing to say that his site’s been hacked by the online casinos (suuuure it has Pete, suuuuure).

-But forget this hacking business, I’m more concerned about his astounding face lift/hair transplant combo.
+But leaving his hacking woes to one side, I’m concerned about his astounding face lift/hair transplant combo.
 Very fetching.
 Are those new glasses you’re wearing?

 Online Wealth Generation Scam Hacked

 PPS.
-Final update: You too can buy Dr Peter James Hardy’s ‘business’ face.
+Final update: Now you too can buy Dr Peter James Hardy’s ‘business’ face.

 Full marks to Insider’s Edge reader Adek who’s found the stock photo website where the creators of Online Wealth Generation found their face (it’s on istockphoto).
 Here’s a screengrab: